NicholasGWK/javascript-glossary/README.md

 # javascript-glossary
 A giant list of Javascript terms and buzzwords with short, high-level descriptions.
+Checkout the [Contribution Guidelines](./Contributing.md)!

 #### Browser